lime360/awesome-neocities/readme.md

 ## Tools
 *Tools built by the community.*

-- [Zonelets](https://zonelets.net/) - A simple blogging engine made in JS.
-Recommended for most newbies who want to try making a blog on Neocities.
 - [Sadgrl's Layout Builder](https://sadgrl.online/projects/layout-builder/) - Browser-based responsive layout builder.
 - [NavLink Ads](https://dimden.dev/navlinkads/) - Non-commercial Ad service for easily promote your Neocities site.
 - [OpenLink Ads](https://fazlabz-dev.github.io/openlink/) - Same as above, but open-source and uses unmodified NeoLink source code (which is also the base of NavLink).